It's similar to a home pregnancy test: you do the test yourself and see the result within a few minutes.

 If you are offered and choose to use Click and Collect for delivery, we will share your name and email address securely with HubBox, our Click and Collect partner.
 This data will be used to enable you to pick up your test.

 We will not pass on your data to any other organisations.

 Your test will arrive in a discreet, unmarked package.
 The test box contains:

-The test should be with you within a few days of ordering and no longer than a week.
+The test should be with you within a few days of ordering and no longer than 10 days.

 The test will be most accurate from three months after exposure to HIV.
 If you have had a recent exposure, it is still worth taking the test, but if the result is negative you should test after three months after the exposure or visit a sexual health clinic for a laboratory test that can detect HIV sooner.